learn-co-curriculum/se-curriculum-training-update-readme/README.md

 ## Conclusion

-Thanks to GitHub actions, we're able to focus or curriculum maintenance work on simply making update to the GitHub repository and letting automation handle the rest!
+Thanks to GitHub actions, we're able to focus curriculum maintenance work on simply making updates to the GitHub repository and letting automation handle the rest!
 As long as a lesson has:

 - a well-formed `.canvas` file